rmsrosa/nbbinder/docs/source/Overview.md

 - `'BX.-notebookname.ipynb'`, where `'B'` is the upper case letter `'B'` and `'X'` is as above; or
 - `'BX.dd-notebookname.ipynb'`, where the symbols are as above.

-The filenames go through a regular expressions matching operator and three groups are extracted from them, as separated by the first two dots.
+The filenames go through a regular expressions matching operator and specific groups are extracted from them, as separated by the first two dots.

 - When the first group is `'00'`, the notebook appears in the beginning and is not numbered.
 It is for the **Front Matter**, e.g *Cover page*, *Copyright page*, *Dedication page*, *Epigraph*, *Table of Contents*, *Foreword*, *Preface*, *Acknowlegdments*, and so on.
 - When the first group is from `'10'` to `'99'`, it is for the **Body** of the book, with the first group representing the chapter number and the second group, the section number.
 Except when the second group is either the empty string '' or `'00'`, in which cases there is no section number.
 These are useful for defining a *Part* of the book and an introduction to the chapter, respectively.
 Notice that the empty string '' comes before `'00'`.